ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 was, at any rate, a ball.
 And even Mary could assure her family that she had no disinclination for it.

-"While I can have my mornings to myself," said she, "it is enough--I think it is no sacrifice to join occasionally in evening engagements.
+"While I can have my mornings to myself," said she, "it is enough -- I think it is no sacrifice to join occasionally in evening engagements.
 Society has claims on us all; and I profess myself one of those who consider intervals of recreation and amusement as desirable for